hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-the-hpe-greenlake-developer-portal.md

 ---
 # Getting started with the HPE GreenLake Developer Portal

-You know about the [HPE Developer Community portal](https://developer.hpe.com/) that provides an entry point to everything you need to know about HPE from a software developer and user standpoint, including how to access APIs (application programming interfaces), SDKs (software development kits), and training.
+You know about the [HPE Developer Community portal](https://developer.hpe.com/) that provides an entry point to everything you need to know about HPE from a software developer and  IT Ops standpoint, including how to access APIs (application programming interfaces), SDKs (software development kits), and training.
 The HPE Developer Community portal covers a wide range of HPE products, from HPE OneView, iLO, and Cray to the HPE GreenLake platform.

 From the HPE Developer Community portal, you can access the HPE GreenLake-specific developer portal where you can access the API documentation along with some trial capabilities.